Custom Types

 You can have more than one type variable.

-Gren’s built-in Result
+Gren’s core Result

 type has a variable for the error value and one for the success value.